Best Cell Phones For Seniors

 If you are shopping cell phones for seniors, you may be interested to know that there are several models designed just for the unique needs of seniors.
 The best cell phones for seniors are those that have large, easy to read buttons and displays with simple, uncomplicated menus.

 While many seniors have resisted getting a cell phone, in part, because they may seem like an unnecessary luxury, more and more seniors are beginning to view cell phones as potential lifesavers.
 Some of the phones profiled are specially designed for those that may have issues with hearing or vision.

 Other phones that may be good for senior citizens include phones that are easy to operate.
 In this article, we’ll examine some of those models and see why the particular models listed are generally a good fit for most senior citizens.

 The Jitterbug phones were designed with senior citizens in mind.
 There are no bells and whistles on these phones; instead, they offer a simple, uncomplicated user experience, which is just what senior citizens need.
 The Jitterbug phones feature simple to use yes and no menus, operator assistance, and large buttons and displays.
-The operator will even help add contacts to the address book, and there is voice dial.
+The operator will even help add contacts to the address book, and there is a voice dial.

 Jitterbug phones are the best cell phones for seniors who only want to use a cell phone once in a while or in an emergency.
 Plans start at only $14.99; however, for seniors who want or need to use the phone more often, there are several different plans to choose from.
 You can change your plan anytime without a penalty, and best of all, there are no contracts with Jitterbug.
 All plans also include long distance calling with no roaming charges.